 - Is there a minimum commitment of hours required to volunteer with the RBC Race for the Kids Toronto?

-We'll be looking for volunteers who can commit to a full shift.
-Shift times and lengths will vary depending on volunteer position, but please be prepared to volunteer from the early morning until approximately 1:00 pm.
+We’ll be looking for volunteers who can commit to a full shift.
+Shift times and lengths will vary depending on volunteer position, check out our volunteer page for more information on what volunteer shifts are available.

 - Can I volunteer with a friend or as part of group?